ESP32 uses either the RISC-V or Xtensa chips. I have the ESP32-DevKitC-VE which uses the Xtensa toolchain, so I will use that as the example here.

 To setup Emacs to use lsp-mode

-and its repertoire of helpers including company-mode
+and its repertoire of helpers including company-mode and

-we need to install lsp-mode
+we need to install lsp-mode.
+I use use-package

 here.

-use the system clangd
+To have lsp-mode use the system clangd with

 appropriate configurations, I have added lsp-clients-clangd-executable

-and lsp-clients-clangd-args
+and lsp-clients-clangd-args.

 Since I have setup ESP32 toolchain

-will not use it as a query
+outside of default path, clangd will not use it as a query

 driver to find system headers.
 Without the

-argument, clangd
+--query-driver argument, clangd will first

 find the appropriate compiler from the compile command database, but